 These are the four key pieces of information for identifying the screens in a prospective app:

 Think of a wireframe as a blueprint that shows you the location of elements set apart from the design of those elements.
 Issues will often surface that may be only noticeable via a visual tool.
-I often find myself moving (or even removing), features of a website when I get to the wireframing stage.
+I often find myself moving (or even removing), the features of a website when I get to the wireframing stage.

 Due to the iterative nature of the process, I will sketch the first few attempts onto a notepad and then move into a simple prototyping tool like Balsamiq.
 The figures below show you the progression of my wireframes from paper sketches to a final version.